Our top priority across everything we do is to provide clinically valid and accurate results and information.

 By collecting your blood sample properly, your results should be reliable and accurate — our easy to follow instructions will guide you through it.

-The labs we work with are UKAS accredited and run validation tests on all finger-prick blood samples before making them available.
+The labs we work with run validation tests on all finger-prick blood samples before making them available.

 Our team of NHS doctors, data scientists, and clinicians use the power of technology to futher ensure that everything we do is safe and credible.
 Our medical device products are also regulated by the MHRA.